oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

     4: Table/Pivot/Chart view.
 For the remainder of the lab, we will use chart view.
 It is much easier to visualize the information through charts.

-    5: Insights.
-Automated algorithm to search for hidden patterns.
-This is the topic of our last lab.
-For now, we will click on the right-side divider bar to collapse it.

     ![screenshot of the analysis home page](images/image69_av_analyze_home.png)

 2. Now we can start doing our first analysis.

     Analysis: show me SALES_AMOUNT by AGE_GROUP

-    Select chart mode.
+    Select chart mode by clicking on the top-right chart icon.
 Clear all hierarchies from X-Axis and drag **Age group** to X-Axis and **Total Sales** to Y-Axis.

     >**Note:** You need to expand the hierarchy tree to reveal the level.
     Only the level can be dragged to the analysis area.
 In our workshop, there